LostMyInfo/mapih/README.md

 #### Field Requirements By Entity Type

-**The following table shows field requirements based on current entity type.**
+• The following table shows field requirements based on current entity type.
 `value`    : This field is required to be a non-null value
 `null`     : This field is required to be null
 `-`        : No strict requirements